This course is comprised of four modules which will be offered on Saturday, November 6 and Saturday, November 13, 2021, 1 – 5:30 p.m. (Eastern).

 Previous participants shared that they found the course informative and practical, and that it helped them build confidence in their ability to 1) provide appropriate pastoral care to LGBTQI2+ people and 2) facilitate respectful conversation about sexual orientation and gender identity.

-The course includes four modules divided across two Saturdays.
-See below for the course synopsis.
+The course includes four modules divided across two Saturdays (see below for course synopsis).

-Who: This course is designed for clergy and lay leaders.
-Interested participants are encouraged to register in teams of two from their ministry (i.e., congregation, camp, presbytery, etc.)
+This course is designed for clergy and lay leaders.
+Interested participants are encouraged to register in teams of two from their ministry (i.e., congregation, camp, presbytery, etc.).

 How to Register:

-Janet Fitzsimmons is a femme lesbian and uses the pronouns she/her.
-She chooses to focus her work on inclusion as a response to her lived experience of the impacts of exclusion; she has a deep belief in the power of dialogue to build bridges and strengthen us all.
-Drawing upon two decades of community development experience, and bringing a passion for transformational learning, Janet designs and delivers opportunities to center marginalized experiences and for communities to build robust strategies for welcome and inclusion.
+Janet Fitzsimmons is a femme lesbian, and chooses to focus her work on inclusion as a response to her lived experience of the impacts of exclusion.
+She believes in the power of dialogue to build bridges and strengthen us all.
+Drawing upon two decades of community development experience, and bringing a passion for transformational learning, Janet designs and delivers opportunities to centre marginalized experiences and for communities to build robust strategies for welcome and inclusion.
 As a person of faith, it is central to her work that all participants are able to authentically engage with spirit as they explore how to deepen connection with their peers.

 Participants will learn how to recognize the nuanced experiences of LGBTQI2+ people, and how to design welcome and inclusion strategies that address specific experiences.